Malphite Build Guide by PsiGuard

 - Seismic Shard is a strong chasing tool.
 Use it to slow your opponent and walk up for a Ground Slam.
 It's also a helpful tool to use when your jungler ganks.

 Brutal Strikes (W): This is a respectable steroid.
-It's simplest use is pushing towers (or even backdooring), but it can also be used at the start of fights for more damage and durability.
+It's simplest use is to give you an edge in damage and durability in trades and team fights, but it's also useful for quickly clearing minion waves or taking down structures and jungle camps.
 Don't underestimate this ability, and feel free to use it whenever you enter a fight or push a tower.
 Its mana cost and cooldown are pretty low.

 - Activate Brutal Strikes before using Ground Slam to boost your armor, and therefore the damage of Ground Slam.

-- Brutal Strikes only costs 50 mana at level one.
-Don't be afraid to use it if you're expecting some physical damage to come your way.
+- Brutal Strikes costs only 25 mana at all ranks.
+Don't be afraid to use it if you're expecting some physical damage to come your way, or if you're about to trade autoattacks with your lane opponent.

 - Brutal Strikes works great for pushing or diving towers.
 Activate it when you take tower aggro to raise your armor and AD.